iterative/VSCode-DVC-Workshop/README.md

 Managing machine learning experiments can be challenging.
 The ultimate goal of DVC OpenSource extension is to make analysis, collaboration and reproducibility easier.

-With the extension , we are able to visualize experiments in the table and plots.
+With the extension, we are able to visualize experiments in the table and plots.

 For defining [stages](https://dvc.org/doc/user-guide/pipelines/defining-pipelines#defining-pipelines)
-We can use CLI or ´dvc.yaml´ file.
-Please refer [here]() for a template of how to build you own pipeline with DVC and [here]() to customize your parameters.
+We can use CLI or `dvc.yaml` file.
+Please refer [here]() for a template of how to build your own pipeline with DVC and [here]() to customize your parameters.
-Visit [our community gem](https://iterative.ai/blog/august-22-community-gems#im-constructing-a-pipeline-with-several-stages-inside-the-dvcyaml-file) as a common FAQ that might take place when executing you pipeline.
+Visit [our community gem](https://iterative.ai/blog/august-22-community-gems#im-constructing-a-pipeline-with-several-stages-inside-the-dvcyaml-file) as a common FAQ that might take place when executing your pipeline.

-For defining [metrics]() we use DVCLive python library.
-As a starting point we will be using [log_metrics()]() and [sklearn_plots()]() methods to setup experiments
+For defining [metrics](https://dvc.org/doc/start/experiment-management/experiments#get-started-experiments) we use DVCLive python library.
+As a starting point we will be using [log_metric()](https://dvc.org/doc/dvclive/api-reference/live/log_metric#livelog_metric) and [sklearn_plot()](https://dvc.org/doc/dvclive/api-reference/live/log_sklearn_plot#livelog_sklearn_plot) methods to setup experiments.

-For [experiments](), they can be executed from the CLI or the UI coming from the table.
-The main CLI command will be using  will [´dvc exp run´]() and [´dvc repro´]() for CLI interface.
+For [experiments](https://dvc.org/doc/start/experiment-management/experiments#get-started-experiments), they can be executed from the CLI or the UI coming from the table.
+The main CLI command will be using  will [`dvc exp run`](https://dvc.org/doc/dvclive/api-reference/live/log_sklearn_plot) and [`dvc repro`](https://dvc.org/doc/command-reference/repro#repro) for CLI interface.